openamiguel/equitysim/README.md

   - `crossover` builds a strategy for buying when trend crosses below baseline and selling when trend crosses above (or vice versa)
   - `zscore_distance` builds a strategy for for buying when trend crosses far below baseline and selling when trend crosses far above (or vice versa), as measured by z-scores
 - **portfolio.py**
+  - `asset_ranker` ranks a group of assets based on a certain criterion, choosing which ones should be bought long or sold short
   - `apply_trades` applies any series of trades to any set of symbols, yielding a portfolio simulation
 - **performance.py**
   - `sharpe_ratio` calculates the Sharpe ratio for a given portfolio